Chart Color Schemes

 The area's income profile falls below national averages based on AreaSearch analysis

-The Austins Ferry - Granton SA2's median income among taxpayers was $52,476 in financial year 2023.
-The average income stood at $56,537 during the same period.
-In comparison, Greater Hobart's median and average incomes were $54,577 and $65,190 respectively.
-Based on a Wage Price Index growth of 9.6% since financial year 2023, estimated median income for September 2025 would be approximately $57,514, with an average income of around $61,965.
-According to the 2021 Census, incomes in Austins Ferry - Granton cluster around the 52nd percentile nationally.
-The largest income bracket comprises 39.5% earning between $1,500 and $2,999 weekly, with 1,842 residents falling within this range.
-This aligns with the broader area where this cohort represents 32.2%.
-After housing costs, residents retain approximately 87.4% of their income.
+The Austins Ferry - Granton SA2's income level is below the national average according to the latest ATO data aggregated by AreaSearch for FY-23.
+The Austins Ferry - Granton SA2's median income among taxpayers is $52,476 and the average income stands at $56,537, which compares to figures for Greater Hobart's of $54,577 and $65,190 respectively.
+Based on Wage Price Index growth of 9.6% since FY-23, current estimates would be approximately $57,514 (median) and $61,965 (average) as of September 2025.
+According to 2021 Census figures, household, family and personal incomes in Austins Ferry - Granton cluster around the 52nd percentile nationally.
+Income brackets indicate the largest segment comprises 39.5% earning $1,500 - 2,999 weekly (1,842 residents), aligning with the broader area where this cohort likewise represents 32.2%.
+After housing costs, residents retain 87.4% of income, reflecting strong purchasing power.

 Frequently Asked Questions - Income